 User access can be controlled using this screen.
 Disabled users will no longer be able to log into the MOBOTIX Cloud VMS.
-You can also set the time period of the day that users can log in and the actions that users can take.
+You can also set the time period of the day that you can log in and the actions that you can take.

-Fig. 34: User access
+Fig. 36: User access